 Make May officially Ehlers-Danlos Syndromes (EDS) and Hypermobility Spectrum Disorders (HSD) Month in your state, city, or other local government by taking part in the Proclamation Challenge!

-If your state or local government isn’t listed, then MAKE IT OFFICIAL and request a proclamation!
+- Check the status of your country or state below.
+If your state or local government isn’t listed, then MAKE IT OFFICIAL!

 - Start by locating the appropriate state or city government website